The Claude API feature that cut my AI costs by 80% overnight

 });

-The first time you run this, you'll see "Cache miss — stored X tokens".
-Every subsequent call with the same staticContext will log "Cache hit" — and you'll be paying 10 cents on the dollar for those tokens.
+First run you'll see "Cache miss, stored X tokens".
+Every subsequent call with the same staticContext logs "Cache hit", and you'll be paying about 10 cents on the dollar for those tokens.

-One thing I wish I'd known earlier: prompt caching is available on Claude Haiku, Sonnet, and Opus.
-There's no feature flag to enable, no support ticket to file.
+One thing I wish I'd known earlier: prompt caching works on Claude Haiku, Sonnet, and Opus.
+No feature flag, no support ticket.
 You add the cache_control key and it works.
+(I genuinely felt a bit stupid for not using it sooner.)

-If you're building anything that calls Claude repeatedly with the same large context — and most production AI tools do — this is the highest-ROI change you can make to your API usage today.
-The break-even point is literally two API calls.
+If you're building anything that calls Claude repeatedly with the same large context, this is the highest-ROI change you can make to your API usage today.
+Break-even is literally two calls.

 Share this